Student Visa Interview

-Visa officer: Will stay in the UK after completing your study?
+Visa officer: Will you stay in the UK after completing your study?

 Student: Sorry, no. I will return to my country as I like to contribute to the overall development of my country through the gathered knowledge.
 Besides this, all our family members live in Bangladesh.

-Visa Officer: Will you also like to complete your PhD. in the UK if you get the opportunity?
+Visa Officer: Would you also like to complete your Ph.D. in the UK if you get the opportunity?

 Student: Sure.
 If I get the opportunity, I will definitely grab it.